-A dark room will make communication more challenging for your child and also may make them feel anxious.
-Ask the school or party leader not to have the room completely dark by creating pools of light and making sure that the DJ is well lit.
+A dark room will make communication more challenging for your child and may make them feel anxious.
+Ask the school or party leader to create pools of light around the room, and to make sure that the DJ is well lit.

 It might help to let your child know that many people find it hard to hear at discos, and they won’t be the only one!
 Encourage them to use gestures or type a message on their phone if they’re finding it hard to communicate.

 “Explain to your kids what might happen, explain they don’t need to worry, they can overcome any obstacle, get involved and have fun!
 Also explain that if it gets too much, it’s OK.”